practical-tutorials/project-based-learning/CONTRIBUTING.md

 # For maintainers
 * Don't merge your own pull request, ask for review
+* If you are not sure that a tutorial would fit in the repository, also ask for a review

 Thank you for your suggestions!
 If you think there is anything to improve with the guidelines, please contact us at <https://gitter.im/practical-tutorials/community>.